-All data relevant to the M.Sc. thesis must be included within the thesis and distributed to supervisory and examining committee members for editing and evaluation purposes.
+All data relevant to the MSc thesis must be included within the thesis and distributed to Supervisory and Examining Committee members for editing and evaluation purposes.
 It is not acceptable to refer to online supplementary materials published by the student within the thesis.
 The University cannot rely on outside agencies to maintain the integrity of data that are directly relevant to the thesis.

-Figures and small tables (not exceeding 3 pages) must be presented within the appropriate data chapter.
-Display items that exceed 3 pages in length should be presented in the appendix of the thesis.
-If the student and supervisor feel that the data within a very large table (more than ~10 pages) would be better presented in an electronic format, the student may include these data as a CD/DVD appended to the thesis, or provide a permanent link to a cloud storage file.
+Students must present figures and small tables (not exceeding three pages) within the appropriate data chapter.
+The appendix of the table should present display items that exceed three pages in length.
+If the student and Supervisor feel that the data within a very large table (more than ~10 pages) would be better presented in an electronic format, the student may include these data as a CD/DVD appended to the thesis or provide a permanent link to a cloud storage file.

-Movies should be presented as a series of representative stills in the appropriate data chapter.
-The movie should also be included on a CD/DVD that is physically appended to the thesis or sent as a permanent cloud storage link.
+Students should present movies as a series of representative stills in the appropriate data chapter.
+They should also include the movie on a CD/DVD that is physically appended to the thesis or sent as a permanent cloud storage link.